Poujhit/spot-music/README.md

 # Spot music

-Spot MUSIC is an application which has a huge collection of songs.
+Spot MUSIC is a bare-bone spotify like music streaming platform

 - Songs are classified based on genre, artists, albums
 - There are users who can login to the system to listen to the songs